MasteringPinia/mastering-pinia--code/src/exercises/2.7-gradient-generator/instructions.md

 - Allow removing colors from the gradient
   - The user should not be able to remove a color if there are only two colors left
 - Add an `angle` property to the store so the user can control the angle of the gradient
+- Use the angle in the generated gradient
 - Display the preview of the CSS code for the gradient
 - Add a button that allows the user to copy it to the clipboard

+> 💡 HINT: VueUse is installed and exposes a `useClipboard()` composable

 ## 💪 Extra goals

 _Extra goals might not have any tests and can be done later or skipped._

 As an extra goal, let's add a history of all the generated gradients.
-Everytime the user randomizes the gradient, we save the current one into an array.
+Every time the user randomizes the gradient, we save the current one into an array.
 Then you can display the list with a `<select>` and let the user go back to any previous gradient.